websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 Instead of directly committing large hotfixes to your Git repository, a new environment variable has been added that allows you to install hotfixes through the CI build process.
 Add a comma-delimited list of hotfixes to the `LCP_CI_LIFERAY_DXP_HOTFIXES_{ENV}` environment variable (either through the `Environment Variables` tab in the DXP Cloud console, or in the `ci` service's `LCP.json` file) for the CI service to automatically apply them during the build process.

-See the following example of defining hotfixes through in the `LCP.json` file:
+The following example defines hotfixes using the `LCP.json` file:

 ```
 "env": {